sofascore/purgatory-bundle/README.md

 Usage
 -----

-Suppose we have a simple entity and controller.
+Suppose you have a simple entity and controller.

 ```php
 namespace App\Entity;